Two-round Ramsey games on random graphs: Introduction

 \paragraph*{Organisation.} The proof of Theorem~\ref{thm:main} naturally splits into four parts.
 In Section~\ref{sec:0-statements}, we establish the $0$-statement, that is, the lower bound on $q(n; K_3, p)$.
 The (shorter) argument for the upper range is presented in Section~\ref{sec:0 upper} and the (longer) argument for the lower range -- in Section~\ref{sec:0 lower}.
 In Section~\ref{sec:1-statements}, we establish the $1$-statement.
 The $1$-statement---the upper bound on $q(n; K_3, p)$---for the (easier) lower range will be proved in Section~\ref{sec:1 lower} and for the (harder) upper range -- in Section~\ref{sec:1 upper}.
 Before embarking on this, we collect the relevant notation and tools in Section~\ref{sec:prelims}.

 \paragraph*{Acknowledgement.} The research on this project was initiated during a joint research workshop of Tel Aviv University and the Freie Universit\"at Berlin on Ramsey Theory, held in Tel Aviv in March 2020, and partially supported by the GIF grant G-1347-304.6/2016.
 We would like to thank the German--Israeli Foundation (GIF) and both institutions for their support.
-We also thank Shagnik Das for suggesting this problem.
+We also thank Shagnik Das for suggesting this problem and the anonymous referee for their helpful feedback on earlier versions of the manuscript.